Disease & Disparity: Realities of the Uneven Playing Field of Public Health

 This program takes place next door at the New York Academy of Medicine located at 1216 Fifth Avenue.
 For directions, click here.

 Free, advance registration required!
 Illness is rarely a result of biology alone.
 Often overlooked, such factors as economic and immigration status, ethnicity, race, and housing also contribute to who gets sick – and who gets treatment.
-Join Deputy Commissioner for the NYC Division of Disease Control Demetre Daskalakis, MD MPH and leading public health scholar Rupal Sanghvi, MPH to explore the fraught intersection of disease and disparity.
+Join Deputy Commissioner for the NYC Division of Disease Control Demetre Daskalakis, MD MPH, Professor of Sociomedical Sciences at Columbia University, Diana Hernández, PhD, and leading public health scholar Rupal Sanghvi, MPH to explore the fraught intersection of disease and disparity.
 Moderated by socio-medical historian Samuel Roberts, PhD, we will consider the attitudes, stigmatization, and even outbursts of violence surrounding disease and treatment, past and present.

-This program accompanies our exhibition Germ City: Microbes and the Metropolis (opens September 14, 2018).
+This program accompanies our exhibition Germ City: Microbes and the Metropolis (on view through April 28, 2019).
 To view all of the programs in the series, click here.

 Free Pop-Up Flu Shot Clinic:

 To promote epidemic preparedness, Walgreens | Duane Reade has generously partnered with the New York Academy of Medicine and the Museum of the City of New York to offer a pop-up flu shot clinic prior to this panel discussion.
 Event registrants are welcome to come early with their insurance card to receive a flu shot from 5:00 pm to 6:30 pm.
 There may be a limited number of no-cost flu shot vouchers available for this event for people who are uninsured or underinsured.

 5:00 pm - Pop-up flu shot clinic opens, bring your insurance card

 6:00 pm - Doors open to the program

 6:30 pm - The program begins and the flu shot clinic closes